 You can practice everything on above demo TestLink page.
 Once you get good hands on experience on TestLink tool you can put this skill in your resume.

-2) Search for online version of Bugzilla defect management tool or download and install Bugzilla defect management tool on your home PC.
+2) Search for an online version of Bugzilla defect management tool or download and install Bugzilla defect management tool on your home PC.
 Learn how to add and manage defects in Bugzilla.
-Once you get basic knowledge of this tool you can add this tool under “Defect management tools” skill section.
+Once you get the basic knowledge of this tool you can add this tool under “Defect management tools” skill section.

 This way you can learn many automation tools online.

 – Personal details (Name, email and contact) at the top

 – Career objective – not more than two lines

 – Educational qualification – in reverse chronological order (Latest education first)